Sussex Researcher School

 What is open research and why does it matter?

-This 90-minute workshop will look at the concept of open research, and explore opportunities for implementing open research principles into your own practice.
-Topics covered include open access publishing, open data, open science, open source software, open peer review, and tools and techniques for the discovery of open access materials.
+This workshop will introduce the concept of open research, and explore opportunities for implementing open research principles into your own practice.
+It will cover open access publishing, open data, open source software, open peer review and tools and techniques to help you discover open access materials.

 Presenters